ficocelliguy/BitburnerScripts/README.md

-(for details on how to set up this project locally if you want to run it yourself, see [README_SETUP.md](./README_SETUP.md) A template to make your own typescript dev environment [can be found here](https://github.com/ficocelliguy/viteburner-template/tree/main))
+(for details on how to set up this project locally if you want to run it yourself, see [README_SETUP.md](./README_SETUP.md) A template to make your own Vite typescript dev environment [can be found here](https://github.com/ficocelliguy/viteburner-template/tree/main), or you can use the [typescript template made by the game's devs](https://github.com/bitburner-official/typescript-template/))

 ## Bitburner, the game, the myth, the legend